devtron-labs/devtron/docs/user-guide/creating-application/git-material.md

 ## **How Devtron's 'Checkout Path' works**

-The checkout path is used by Devtron to assign a registry to each of your git repositories.
-Once you provide a different checkout paths for your repositories, Devtron will clone your code at that location and these checkout paths will be used by the docker file to create a docker image.
+The checkout path is used by Devtron to assign a directory to each of your git repositories.
+Once you provide different checkout paths for your repositories, Devtron will clone your code at those locations and these checkout paths can be referenced in the docker file to create docker image for the application.
 Whenever a change is pushed to any the configured repositories, the CI will be triggered and a new docker image file will be built based on the latest commits of the configured repositories and pushed to the docker registry.